Monash University Faculty of Business and Economics: Departments and Centres

-Accreditation

-Monash Business School is one of only 97 business schools in the world - and the only institution within Victoria - to have achieved 'Triple Accreditation' by the three global accrediting bodies: the Association to Advance Collegiate Schools of Business (AACSB); EFMD Quality Improvement System (EQUIS); and the Association of MBAs AMBA).

 School of Business, Monash University Malaysia

 The School of Business is one of eight schools at Monash University Malaysia which was the first foreign university campus in Malaysia.
-Home to over 8,400 students from 78 different countries, Monash University Malaysia has established strong links with industry and government and serves as a platform for research and education engagement across Southeast Asia and beyond.
+Home to over 8,400 students from 78 different countries, Monash University Malaysia has established strong links with industry and government.

 The School of Business is structured into seven discipline-based departments.
 The undergraduate program is anchored around the Bachelor of Business and Commerce and the graduate offering includes the Master of International Business (coursework) and the Doctor of Philosophy (research).